 Soap + Toiletries:

 A great zero-waste company that I love to support is Plaine Products.
-I was first inspired to try them because of their zero-waste practices, but have stuck with them because I have never had a shampoo/conditioner combo work so well in my hair, especially one that uses such natural ingredients.
+I was first inspired to try them because of their zero-waste practices, but have stuck with them because I have never had a shampoo/conditioner combo work so well to clean and condition my hair without leaving any weird residue.
+It has been especially hard to find a brand that is so effective with only using completely natural ingredients.
 They make it easy to reduce plastic (and time at the store).
 They ship their products in reusable aluminum containers (using only paper and cardboard packaging).
 When you are running low, you can place a new order, and when it arrives, they will include with it prepaid postage to send back your empty bottles to be sanitized and refilled in the same box.
 Also, unlike many other stores, all of their soaps are currently still in stock!

 Lastly, this tip might feel nearly impossible when you and your family are stuck at home, but it also seems like a more important time than ever to be mindful of your technology use and screen time.
 I read this amazing book this year called Digital Minimalism (which I would highly recommend as great quarantine reading).
 The author suggests that we find high quality leisure activities to fill our down time, and limit leisure technology use (ie mindless scrolling and panic news binging) to set blocks of time during the day.